 Assistant Director of Leadership Programs

 Ashley Copeland serves as assistant director of leadership programs.
-She previously served as Georgia College's assistant director of annual giving, facilitating the involvement of alumni, the community, and local companies in the life of the university to secure annual financial commitments.
-Ms. Copeland is a 2012 graduate from Georgia College, where she received her bachelor's degree in exercise science.
+She previously was Georgia College's assistant director of annual giving, facilitating the involvement of alumni, the community, and local companies in the life of the university to secure annual financial commitments.
+Ms. Copeland is a 2012 graduate of Georgia College, where she received her bachelor's degree in exercise science.
 She additionally holds a master's degree in educational leadership from Minnesota State University, Mankato, where she worked as the graduate assistant for the Honors Program.
 In that role, she created the honors peer mentorship program and co-published an article focused on the effects of peer mentorship on student leadership.
-Ms. Copeland is an active member of the Milledgeville community, where she serves as a Milledgeville-Baldwin County Chamber Ambassador, as a member of the 2019-2020 Leadership Baldwin Class, and as a member of the fall 2017 class of the Young Gamechangers leadership action program.
+Ms. Copeland is an active member of the Milledgeville community, serving as a Milledgeville-Baldwin County Chamber Ambassador, as a member of the 2019-2020 Leadership Baldwin Class, and as a member of the fall 2017 class of the Young Gamechangers leadership action program.